LarsBoecking/time_series_fingerprint/README.md

 _______

 # Research Project
-# ⏰📈 - Data-Centric AI in Multivariate Time Series Classification
+# ⏰📈 - Data-Centric AI in Univariate Time Series Classification
 </div>

 ## 📌  Introduction & Description

-This research project elaborates on concepts for an data centric perspective on multivariate time series classification.
+This research project elaborates on concepts for an data centric perspective on univariate time series classification.

 ## 🏫 Affiliations